A Guide To The Irish Claddagh Ring

 There are four main ways to wear a Claddagh ring to indicate your relationship status:

-1. On the Left-Hand ring finger with the heart facing inward:
+1. On the left-hand ring finger with the heart facing inward:

 When the heart faces inward on the left ring finger, it is a sign that the wearer is married.
 The heart faces in to indicate that their heart has been ‘captured’ and that they are in a permanent relationship.
 If the ring is first worn as an engagement ring, then the symbols are flipped from outwards to inwards during the wedding ceremony.